 “Boy Books” and “Girl Books”?

 Whenever I open this can of worms, I get feedback saying that boys can, should and will read whatever girls read.
 And I don’t disagree!
 But here’s one fact no one can argue with: the majority of our struggling/reluctant readers are boys.
+In fact, the latest PISA (Programme for International Student Assessment) Data (2018) indicates that boys’ reading scores are lower than girls’ scores in every participating country.
 And many boys (and men) who do like to read prefer nonfiction.
 There’s plenty of worthy fiction out there to interest and engage our boys.
 But first we have to convince them that reading fiction is worthwhile.
 And that’s where HIP books come in.

 HIP’s founder and prolific author Paul Kropp always asserted that there are four things to BEAR in mind when choosing fiction to engage our boys:

 – Episodic plot lines

 – Rebellious against society or breaking rules